Malcolm Slaney

 | Michele Covell and I wrote some Matlab code

-do both metric (where you know distances) and non-metric
+metric (where you know distances) and non-metric (where

 Technical